DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 <img src="cm201_strip-plot_files/figure-gfm/unnamed-chunk-12-1.png" width="70%" style="display: block; margin: auto;" />

-Alternatively, we can convert the event variable from type “character” to type “factor” order its levels by speed.
+Alternatively, we can convert the event variable from type “character” to type “factor” and order its levels by speed.

 ``` r
 speed_ski <- speed_ski %>%